cr-workshop-exercises/centralized-workflow-exercise/soups/pea-soup.md

 1. **Prepare the Mushrooms:**
    - In a large pot, heat the olive oil or butter over medium heat.
-Add the peas and cook for about 2 minutes until they are soft and have released their moisture.
+Add the peas and cook for about 2 minutes (in case of boiled peas, it might take a birt longer) until they are soft and have released their moisture.

 2. **Sauté the Vegetables:**